shoenig/nomad-pledge-driver/README.md

 The `nomad-pledge-driver` plugin is currently under active development - anything may change at a moments notice!

+#### hacking

+The included Makefile includes helpful targets for hacking on the pledge plugin.

+To simply compile, run `make dev`.
+The output will go into `/tmp/plugins`.

+To start Nomad with the plugin, run `make run`.
+Under the hood this is using the `hack/client.hcl` Client config file, along with `-dev` mode defaults.
+You should be able to run jobs making use of `pledge` driver when launching Nomad this way.

+There are example jobs in the [hack/](hack) directory.

 ### License

 The `noamd-pledge-driver` task driver plugin is made open source under the [MPL-2.0](LICENSE) license.